RuneSchool/RuneSchool.github.io/_posts/2024-4-13-rune-school-spelling-system-faq.md

 ![Rune School Lexical Sets](/assets/images/RuneSchoolLexicalSets.png)

 Each column is a pattern that is applied to the *main* vowel rune on the far left.
-We don't apply patterns onto a shortcut rune.
+A shortcut rune like ᛠ or ᚪ doesn't carry over into other columns.
+We only apply patterns onto the main rune on the far left, not onto shortcut runes.

 Each main vowel rune contains within it the potential for all of the phonemes in the rightward patterns.
 This means that ᚫ contains ᚫᚫ (ᚪ) within it.
 We don't write ᚫᚫᚹ or ᚫᚫᛡ, so we also don't write ᚪᚹ or ᚪᛡ.
 However, if you do, I don't think anyone would be confused.